geofabrik/polygons_download.geofabrik.de/CONTRIBUTING.md

 ### Sea

-Clipping polygons include the sea up to a sensible distance from coast.
+Clipping polygons include the sea up to a sensible distance from the coast.
 If an extract includes islands on sea, the distance will be larger.
 If an extract is small, the buffer along coast will be smaller.